davetron5000/awesome-cli-ruby/make_awesome/07_other.md

 # Be a tech reviewer
 * Book for PragProg
 * In the editing phase
-* Need tech reviewers…who care!
+* Need tech reviewers...who care!

 !SLIDE smbullets
 # Thanks!